Proverbs 10 – Contrasting Lives, Contrasting Destinies

 But violence covers the mouth of the wicked.

 a.
-The mouth of the righteous is a well of life: A righteous man or woman speaks life-giving words, most often to others and sometimes to one’s self.
+The mouth of the righteous is a well of life: A righteous man speaks life-giving words, most often to others and sometimes to himself.

 i.
 “The dependence of life on water is experienced existentially all over the earth, especially in the ancient Near East, where it is in short supply.
 Flowing well water is particularly precious (cf. Jeremiah 2:13), and people gather around it.
 The open, benevolent speech of the righteous is just as necessary for a community, offering everyone abundant life—temporal, intellectual, moral, and spiritual.”
 (Waltke)